File System Infobase Manager

 Labels - I use labels arbitrarily to sort items in large folders.
 For my WIP, labels connote stage of development, from “goofy uncharacterized thoughts” to “ready to send out”.
 In class folders they separate administrative stuff, like syllabi, from thing like notes and assignments.
 The point is they have no global significance, their meaning can change from folder to folder.

 X Files – Managing the undone.
 If I have unfinished work in a file, like I only partially completed a draft, I’ll add “X-” the the file name.
 I have a saved search that collects all these X files in one place, like a flagging system.
 Sometimes, if the list gets to long I’ll add ordinals to the X, “X1-” or “X2-” etc so they sort by some priority.
 I’ve also used labels in this situation too.
 I keep a little folder over in Organizer called “Administrative Tasks”.
 If something comes up that I will need to do, and that doesn’t fit anywhere else I’ll make an RTF/TXT here just so I have a file with an “X-” in its file name.
 It then shows up in the saved search.
 I’ve tried and tried all the todo list managers.
 OmniFocus alone devoured a collective month of my life.
-If you need to manage a list with this level of precision then you are a project manager not a writer. iCal todo’s or a little rtf with tasks work just fine.
-I could be convinced, maybe to use TaskPaper for this stuff, but I’d manage it the same way, in the file system.
+If you need to manage a list with that level of precision then you are a project manager not a writer. iCal todo’s, or a little rtf with tasks, work just fine.
+I could be convinced, maybe, to use TaskPaper for this stuff, but I’d manage it the same way, in the file system.

 Current Jags Folder – In addition to the Organizer folder, my most used folder is called “Current Jags”.
 It lives in the Organizer folder.
 I tend to have a lot of stuff I‘ve pulled down and saved but haven’t gotten around to reading or filing yet.
 I keep my desktop clean so it can be used as a work space for the current activity I’m on, so all this unprocessed stuff goes into Current Jags.
-To help you understand it’s purpose I’ll tell you that at one time I called it “Reading”.
+To help you understand it’s purpose I’ll tell you that at one time I called it, “Reading”.

 Spotlight Comments - I use them sparingly.
 I have &trips tagged on R1′s about travel so I can search on them and see a history of all my sojourns.
 Similarly some N1′s are tagged &wrtitersonwriting when I have taken a note where an author speaks about craft.
 But I go back and forth about adding this text to the rtf itself so it is less susceptible to being washed away in a file copy someday.
 All my reading notes were once tagged &books but N2 took care of that.